Information | Description | |||||||||||

 |||||||||||

-A Drainage Assessment (or drainage impact assessment) sets out the drainage issues relevant to new development and the measures to provide the appropriate standard of drainage.
+A Drainage Assessment sets out the drainage issues relevant to new development and the measures to provide the appropriate standard of drainage.
 The detail of the assessment will be proportionate to the nature of the proposal.
 When is it required?
-A Drainage Assessment is required where the thresholds set out in Policy FLD 3 of PPS15: Planning and Flood Risk are met or exceeded:
+The Planning and Flood Risk Supplementary Planning Guidance states that a Drainage Assessment is required for all development proposals that exceed any of the following thresholds.

 A Drainage Assessment will also be required for any development proposal, except for minor development, where: